how do i calculate descriptive statistics in sas

 descriptive statistics in SAS using PROC MEANS

-• N: The total number of observations
+• N: The total number of valid observations (non-missing values) used in the calculation.

-• Mean: The mean value of points
+• Mean: The arithmetic average value of the variable.

-• Minimum: The minimum value of points
+• Minimum: The smallest value recorded in the variable.

-• Maximum: The maximum value of points
+• Maximum: The largest value recorded in the variable.

 /*calculate summary statistics for points, grouped by team*/